35 perfect gifts to pamper the beauty lover in your life

 Revlon One-Step Hair Dryer & Volumizer Hot Air Brush ($38.99; amazon.com)

 Ah, the beauty tool that took the internet by storm.
-If you know someone who loves the way their hair looks after a blowout, take the leap and gift them this heated brush.
-It simultaneously dries and volumizes at the same time, and is as simple to use as a brush.
-With a 4.5-star rating from over 12,300 reviews, there's endless images of happy reviewers sporting hair that looks as if it was professionally blown out.
+If you know someone who loves the way her hair looks after a blowout, take the leap and gift her this heated brush.
+It dries and volumizes at the same time and is as simple to use as a brush.
+With a 4.5-star rating from over 12,300 reviews, there are endless images of happy reviewers sporting hair that looks professionally blown out.

 Note: The prices above reflect the retailer's listed price at the time of publication.